Takicegek/Interpeer/whitepaper.md

 Peers will join a peer-group by doing the necessary handshake ahead of time, so hand-over events happen exactly on schedule.

-Because peer-groups are contacted ahead of time, and hand-overs are staggerd, all that is normally needed is 1 old peer to transfer the memory of the task to 1 new peer.
+Because peer-groups are contacted ahead of time, and hand-overs are staggered, all that is normally needed is 1 old peer to transfer the memory of the task to 1 new peer.

 ### 5.5 initial boot-strapping
 When first connecting to the Interpeer network, a peer needs certain information (for example the IP address of other peers).
-A bootstrap request can be answered by any peer, and when no peers are known [interpeer.net](www.interpeer.net) can be used or the Interpeer IRC chat room for redundancy.
+A bootstrap request can be answered by any peer, and when no peers are known [interpeer.net](http://www.interpeer.net) can be used or the Interpeer IRC chat room for redundancy.

 A bootstrap reply has this information: